kschan0214/sepia.documentation/docs/tutorial/SEPIA101/Exercise1.rst

 1. Now close the viewer.
 Open the phase images and change the colormap to 'Gray':

-   ``view_nii(load_nii('phase.nii.gz'))``
+   ``view_nii(load_nii('sub-001_ses-SIEMENS_acq-Monopolar_part-phase_GRE.nii.gz'))``

    The phase images look quite different from the magnitude images.

    .. image:: images/exercise1_viewnii_phase.png
       :align: center

+   Note that the phase data here is stored in the DICOM integer value range [-4096,4095], rather than the actual radian range [-π,π) of the underlying phase.
+Before any actual phase processing (e.g. phase unwrapping) can be performed, this DICOM value range has to be converted to [-π,π) - SEPIA does this conversion for you automatically, but it is important to keep this in mind if you inspect the raw phase values yourself.

-   Even in the 1st echo phase, it is still possible to (vaguely) identify some such as globus pallidus, putamen, head of caudate nucleus and corticospinal tracts on slice #103.
+   Even in the 1st echo phase, it is still possible to (vaguely) identify some such as globus pallidus, putamen, head of caudate nucleus and corticospinal tracts on slice #65.
 The structures also become clearer in later echoes (you can use the slider in 'Scan ID' as in the magnitude image exercise above).

    .. image:: images/exercise1_phase_dgm.png
       :align: center